-Moving on from the pros and cons of waterproof laminate flooring, there’s one thing we have to add: a comparison between luxury vinyl plank vs. laminate.
+Moving on from the pros and cons of waterproof laminate flooring, there’s one thing we have to add: a comparison between luxury vinyl plank vs. laminate flooring.

-Before waterproof laminate, there was a strong case to be made that vinyl plank (a type of PVC flooring) was the superior floor.
+Before waterproof laminate floors, there was a strong case to be made that vinyl plank (a type of PVC flooring) was the superior floor.
 Why?
-The best vinyl plank flooring brands offer high-quality, long-lasting products that were equally affordable, but waterproof.
+The best luxury vinyl flooring brands offer high-quality, long-lasting products that were equally affordable, but waterproof.

 Still, waterproof laminate flooring offers a similar degree of performance in the same price range.